Naanum Oru Penn: Reception

 The Tamil magazine Ananda Vikatan, in its original review of the film dated 30 June 1963 mentioned that though many had acted well, Ranga Rao deserved the first prize for acting in the film for making viewers cry in a few places.
 T. M. Ramachandran, writing for Sport and Pastime, praised the film for Tirulokchandar's "imaginative screenplay and skilful direction", the performances of Vijayakumari, Rajendran, Ranga Rao, Rajan and Pushpalatha, and the music by Sudarsanam.
 Kanthan of Kalki appreciated many aspects of the film, including Tirulokchandar's execution of the story, the cast performances, the music and the cinematography.
 Politician Jothi Venkatachalam, then the minister for public health in Madras, appreciated the film for its quality and gave souvenirs to the cast and crew during the film's 100th day celebrations.

 Accolades

-The film won the National Film Award for Best Feature Film in Tamil at 11th National Film Awards.
-It also won Filmfare Award for Best Film and Filmfans Award for Best Film.
+The film won the National Film Award for Best Tamil Feature Film at 11th National Film Awards.
+It also won Filmfare Award for Best Film and Film Fans Award for Best Film.

 Remakes

-The film was remade in Telugu as Naadi Aada Janme and in Hindi as Main Bhi Ladki Hoon (1964).
-Both versions were directed by Tirulokachander and featured Ranga Rao reprising his role.
-The song "Kanna Karumai" was reused in Hindi remake.
+Naanum Oru Penn was remade in Telugu as Naadi Aada Janme and in Hindi as Main Bhi Ladki Hoon.
+Both versions, released in 1964, were directed by Tirulokachander and featured Ranga Rao reprising his role.
+The song "Kanna Karumai" was reused in the Hindi remake.
+The film was also remade in Malayalam as Hridhayathinte Nirangal (1979).